RishabSA/Sketch2Graphviz/README.md

 # Sketch2Graphviz

-Convert sketches to Graphviz code with a Vision Language Model (CLIP + Llama 3.1) fine-tuned with LoRA.
+Convert sketches to Graphviz code with a LoRA fine-tuned Llama 3.2 Vision 11B Instruct Model and Retrieval-Augmented Generation (RAG) with a vector database built with PostgreSQL and PGVector.